marviq/generator-bat/README.md

 The multilanguage feature doesn't work yet for example

 ## generator-bat ( Backbone Application Template )
-Every got tired of having to bootstrap your new projects over and over again?
+Ever got tired of having to bootstrap your new projects over and over again?
 This Yeoman generator will generate it for you!

 ## Why would you want to use BAT?
 When using the BAT generator you can immediatly start developing your application instead of worrying about setting everything up.